char0n/ffmpeg-php/README.rst

 FFmpegPHP documentation can be build from source code using PhpDocumentor with following commnad: ::

- $ phpdoc -o HTML:Smarty:HandS -d . -t docs
+ $ phpdoc -d . -t docs --ignore test/*

 References